infobsmi/b33s/docs/minio-limits.md

 - BucketAnalytics, BucketMetrics, BucketLogging (Use [bucket notification](https://min.io/docs/minio/linux/administration/monitoring/bucket-notifications.html) APIs)
 - BucketRequestPayment

-### List of Amazon S3 Object API's not supported on MinIO
+### List of Amazon S3 Object API's not supported on B33S

 - ObjectACL (Use [bucket policies](https://min.io/docs/minio/linux/administration/identity-access-management/policy-based-access-control.html) instead)

-## Object name restrictions on MinIO
+## Object name restrictions on B33S

-- Object name restrictions on MinIO are governed by OS and filesystem limitations.
+- Object name restrictions on B33S are governed by OS and filesystem limitations.
 For example object names that contain characters `^*|\/&";` are unsupported on Windows platform or any other file systems that do not support filenames with special charaters.

 > **This list is non exhaustive, it depends on the operating system and filesystem under use - please consult your operating system vendor for a more comprehensiv list**.

-MinIO recommends using Linux operating system for for production workloads.
+B33S recommends using Linux operating system for for production workloads.

 - Objects must not have conflicting objects as parent objects, applications using this behavior should change their behavior and use non-conflicting unique keys, for example situations such as following conflicting key patterns are not supported.